xkunwu/xkunwu.github.io/research/14SymmEdit/14SymmEdit.md

 ## Symmetry group: a primary introduction
 Consider a surface $S$ in $R^{3}$ given by a two-manifold $M$ and an embedding $x:M \mapsto R^{3}$, we are interested in _groups_ induced by _Euclidean motions_:
 -   A _group_ $G$ is an algebraic structure consisting of a set of elements, which is closed under a binary operation (_group action_).
 In our discussion, $G$ consists of Euclidean motions.
 -   A _Euclidean motion_ $g$ is an affine map whose linear part is an _orthogonal transformation_.
-Examples in 3D are translations, reflections, and rotations as well as any composition of these.
+Examples in 3D are translations, reflections, and rotations as well as any composition of these (Group Closure property).
 -   The _orbit_ of an element $p$ on the surface $S$ is the set of elements in $S$ to which $p$ can be moved by the elements of $G$.

 The set of Euclidean motions forms the _Euclidean group_ $E(3)$ under composition of maps.